alfadelta10010/verification/chapter9.md

 	cross coverpoint_name, coverpoint_name;
 endgroup
 ```
+- A bin is a counter, every time the value occurs, the count for the value increases
 - A coverpoint is the input of the design
 - We can make crosses of the coverpoints
 - For example: